How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 5. In your recording app, set the mic input to BlackHole

-• System volume becomes fixed during recording
+• Your system volume becomes fixed during recording

 • If you forget to switch the output back after recording, your next Zoom call has no audio